tencent cloud

 If you have created an API Gateway trigger during function creation, simply check whether its configuration is the same as that described below.

-2. Configure the trigger in the pop-up window as shown below, keep the default values for other configuration items, and click Submit.
+2. Configure the following trigger parameters in the pop-up window, keep the default values for other parameters, and click Submit.

-1. After the creation, you need to adjust the API Gateway trigger parameters.
-Click API Name to enter the API Gateway console for subsequent operations as shown below:
+3. After the creation, you need to adjust the API Gateway trigger parameters.
+Click API Name to enter the API Gateway console for subsequent operations, as shown below:

-2. In the API Gateway console, find the API used by the function and click Edit as shown below:
+4. In the API Gateway console, find the API used by the function and click Edit in the Operation column, as shown below:

-On the frontend configuration page, change the path to /todos, click Complete Now, and release the service as prompted, as shown below:
+5. On the Frontend Configuration page, change the value of path to /todos, click Complete immediately, and release the service as prompted, as shown below:

-In the Creating function step, you can also modify the function template based on your business needs.
-On the Select Template page, click Learn More in the top-right corner of the template card.
-On the pop-up page, click Download Template Function to get the template function source code.
+In the Creating a function step, you can also modify the function template based on your business needs.
+On the Create page, click Learn more in the upper-right corner of the selected template card.
+On the pop-up page, click Download Template Function to get the source code of the template function.

 You can configure as follows: